xinydd/DueTomorrow/campus-safety-app/AUTHENTICATION_README.md

 ## Usage

-### Signup Process
+### Signup Process (Students Only)
-1. User fills out signup form with name, email, password
+1. Student fills out signup form with name, email, password
-2. User selects role (Student, Staff, or Security)
-3. Form validates input and sends to backend
+2. Role is fixed to Student
-4. Backend creates user and returns JWT token
+3. Backend creates user and returns JWT token
-5. User is automatically logged in and redirected
+4. User is automatically logged in and redirected

 ### Login Process
 1. User enters email and password